 - (a) Membership.
-The Standards Committee will be composed of at least: - two councillors; - one person who is not a councillor or an officer of the council or any other body having a standards committee (an independent member); - one member of a parish council wholly or mainly in the Council's area (a Parish Member). - (b) Independent members.
-Independent members will be entitled to vote at meetings; - (c) Parish members.
-At least one parish member must be present when matters relating to those parish councils or their members are being considered;
+The Standards Committee will be composed of at least:- - two Councillors; - one person who is not a Councillor or an Officer of the Council or any other body having a Standards Committee (an Independent Member); - one Member of a Parish Council wholly or mainly in the Council's area (a Parish Member). - (b) Independent Members.
+Independent Members will be entitled to vote at meetings; - (c) Parish Members.
+At least one Parish Member who is not also a District Councillor must be present when matters relating to Parish Councils or their Members are being considered;